igor-chinen/igor-chinen/README.md

 ## 🚀 About Me
 <!--- - 🔭 I’m currently working on **[Your Current Project]** --->
 - 🌱 I’m currently refining my skills in **Programming** to create and imeplement insightful statistical models
-- 💬 I'm interested in **Computer Vision/Machine Learning/Data Science/Statistics/Audio Signal Processing**
+- 💬 I'm interested in **Computer Vision/Machine Learning/Data Science/Statistics/Audio Signal Processing/Music**
 - 📫 How to reach me: igor.mchinen@gmail.com

 ## 🛠️ Languages and Tools